GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 ## How Can I Test?

-{% include alert-info.html content="Test results for serverAuth Disallow did not allow local trust decisions to override the CTL configuration, so no further testing will be conducted." %}
+Testing by government teams did not allow locally administered certificate stores to override the Microsoft CTL distributed settings.
+The decision was made to remove COMMON entirely from Microsoft's trust store.
+No further testing on overriding the CTL settings will be conducted.

 To review the previous testing procedures:&nbsp;&nbsp;[CTL Testing]({{ site.baseurl }}/ctltestprocedures/){:target="_blank"}.

 ## Frequently Asked Questions

 ### 1.&nbsp;&nbsp;Why is COMMMON being removed?
-The _**X.509 Certificate Policy for the U.S. Federal PKI Common Policy Framework**_ doesn't comply with Microsoft's requirements for globally trusted TLS/SSL certificates.
+The Federal PKI CAs don't comply with Microsoft's requirements for globally trusted TLS/SSL certificates.
 Microsoft's requirements include:

 **a.&nbsp;&nbsp;Requirement for Fully-Qualified Domain Names (FQDNs)**<br>
 Microsoft plans to restrict TLS/SSL certificates to only those certificates using FQDNs ending in .gov, .mil, or fed.us.
-Some Federal PKI agencies issue TLS/SSL certificates to intranet websites.
+Some Federal agencies issue TLS/SSL certificates to intranet assets.
 These certificates either:&nbsp;&nbsp;don't have FQDNs; contain intranet domains that don't end in .gov, .mil, or fed.us; or use short names (aliases).
 Under Microsoft's requirements, these agencies would need to reissue, re-install, and reconfigure all "non-compliant" certificates and applications.
 The Federal PKI community has determined that this would have a negative impact on mission applications on the intranets.

 **b.&nbsp;&nbsp;Requirement for public audit**<br>
 The Federal PKI follows a government auditing standard, and we have not restricted our issuance of TLS/SSL certificates to only the .gov and .mil domains.
-Under the requirements, all CAs in the Federal PKI that could issue TLS/SSL certificates are required to submit a non-government audit or be technically constrained.
-The Federal PKI has **not** technically constrained our CAs.
+Under the requirements, all CAs in Federal PKI that could issue TLS/SSL certificates are required to submit a non-government audit or be technically constrained.
+Federal PKI has **not** technically constrained our CAs.

 **c.&nbsp;&nbsp;Requirement to disclose Certificate Practice Statements and Incident Post-Mortem Reports**<br>
 Public trust requires public disclosure and transparency.
 All Federal PKI CAs would be required to publicly post their Certificate Practice Statements and their Audit Letters.
 The Federal PKI community has attempted to disclose all Certificate Practice Statements for a number of years.
 However, some federal agencies include sensitive information in these documents and cannot disclose the documents publicly.